Axway/amplify-central/content/en/docs/saas_api_gateway/backend_TLS.md

 ## Before you start

-* You will need an administrator account for Amplify Central
+* You will need an administrator account for Amplify
-* Learn how to import your API as an API proxy in Amplify Central (see [Register an API](/docs/saas_api_gateway/quickstart/#register-an-api))
+* Learn how to import your API as an API proxy in Amplify (see [Register an API](/docs/saas_api_gateway/quickstart/#register-an-api))
 * Learn how to use the Axway Central CLI to manage an API proxy (see [Manage an API proxy using Axway Central CLI](/docs/integrate_with_central/cli_central/cli_proxy_flow))

 ## Objectives